MarcelBostelaar/MathSyntax/README.md

 - A / 1 -> A
 - 0 / A -> 0

-Calculating (partial) derivatives from large formulas can take a long time.
+~~Calculating (partial) derivatives from large formulas can take a long time.~~ Lightning fast due to a commit from Daniel.